ellisonch/warpwallet/README.md

 Finally, you should be able to do a:

 ```
-go get github.com/ellisonch/warpwallet
+go get github.com/ellisonch/warpwallet/warpwallet
 ```
+If you add your `$GOPATH/bin` to your path, you should now be able to run `warpwallet`.

-If that doesn't work (I haven't had much luck with it, let me know how to fix it!) just download this repo and run `go build` in the `warpwallet` directory.
+If the above instructions don't work, download this repo and run `go build` in the `warpwallet` directory.
 This will create a `warpwallet` executable that you can then run.

 ## Test
 To run the test suite, just run `go test` inside the `warpwallet` directory.